Innocent lives sucked into the Belarusian maelstrom | bne IntelliNews

 Babariko proved to be so popular his supporters eventually collected a record 400,000 names and he looked sure to win the elections until he was arrested and also charged with financial crimes.

 A few days after the elections in August Vasilevich was part of a group of 60 supporters that went to the KGB headquarters to hand in the petition asking for Babariko’s release.
-Vasilevich was one of half a dozen that were invited into the building and shown to an office where they are were all promptly arrested on the administrative charge of attending an unauthorised rally that carries a sentence of 14-15 days in jail.
-Vasilevich was given the lighter sentence of 14 days as he has a six-year-old daughter.
+Vasilevich was one of half a dozen that were invited into the building and shown to an office where they are were all promptly arrested on the administrative charge of attending an unauthorised rally, which carries a sentence of 14-15 days in jail.
+Vasilevich was given the lighter sentence of 14 days, as he has a six-year-old daughter.

 At his trial Vasilevich’s lawyers bought CCTV footage from his office showing he had been at work the entire time of the rally to prove his innocence.
-The judge simply ignored it and refused to admit it as evidence.
+The judge admitted it was evidence but simply ignored it and refused to admit it as evidence.

 “Vasilevich started his career as a journalist working for the independent media so he was already on file,” says Nadia.

-Vasilevich founded his first advertising agency in 1992, only a year after the collapse of the Soviet Union.
-He operates under several brands including Vondel, Hepta and Media West that perform different functions across advertising and organising events.
+Vasilevich joined the advertising business in 2000.
+He operates under several brands including Vondel, Hepta and Mediapub that perform different functions across advertising and organising events.
 The different brands allow Vasilevich to work simultaneously with clients that are in direct competition with each other without causing a conflict of interests.
 And the business has been very successful.

 “2019 was a good year,” says Alena Shaidulina, a close family friend of the couple who also works with Vasilevich to organise events.
-"He has been working in the media sphere for more than 25 years.
-He has brought money to the Belarusian budget and expanded his business to nearby countries, in Estonia and the Netherlands.”
+"He has been working in the media sphere for more than 20 years.
+He has brought money to the Belarusian budget and expanded his business with a holding company in the Netherlands and an office in Estonia.”

-The political oppression was always there is the background, but Nadia says that until the protests broke out it was possible to ignore the state, and many young professionals instead concentrated on building up their own lives and careers.
+The political oppression was always there in the background, but Nadia says that until the protests broke out it was possible to ignore the state, and many young professionals instead concentrated on building up their own lives and careers.

 “Minsk is like two cities.
-People created their own jobs by opening cafes, bars or galleries and live a parallel life in the second Minsk."
+People [have] created their own jobs by opening cafes, bars or galleries and live a parallel life in the second Minsk."

 Lukashenko meeting